 FACTS: Officers had information indicating that the defendant was involved in trafficking narcotics.
 They obtained garbage bags from his regular trash collection left on the curb in front of his house.
 The officers developed probable cause and obtained a search warrant based on evidence found in the garbage.
-The search warrant yielded quantities of cocaine and hashish.
+The search warrant yielded quantities of controlled substances.
 The defendant and others were arrested and released on bail.
 The officers again received information that the defendant was engaged in narcotics trafficking.
 Again the officers obtained his garbage from the regular trash collector.
 A second warrant was executed and the officers found more evidence of trafficking in narcotics.

-ISSUE: Whether the defendant has a reasonable expectation of privacy in garbage left for collection outside the curtilage of his home?
+ISSUE: Whether the defendant had a reasonable expectation of privacy in garbage left for collection outside the curtilage of his home?

-HELD: No. The defendant does not have a reasonable expectation of privacy in garbage left for collection outside the curtilage of his home.
+HELD: No. The defendant abandoned any reasonable expectation of privacy in the items he left for collection outside the curtilage of his home.

-DISCUSSION: The defendant abandons any expectation of privacy in garbage bags once left at the curb outside his curtilage if he manifested a subjective expectation of privacy that society accepts as objectively reasonable.
-That the defendant exposed his garbage to the public sufficiently defeats this claim.
+DISCUSSION: An individual abandons any expectation of privacy in garbage bags once left at the curb outside his curtilage.
 It is common knowledge that plastic garbage bags left on or at the side of a public street are readily accessible to animals, children, scavengers, snoops, and other members of the public.
-Moreover, the defendant placed his trash at the curb for the express purpose of conveying it to a third party, the 58 trash collector.
-The trash collector might have sorted through the trash or permitted others, such as the government, to do so.
-Accordingly, the defendant has no reasonable expectation of privacy in the items discarded.
+In addition, in this case, the defendant placed his trash at the curb for the express purpose of conveying it to a third party, the trash collector.
+The trash collector might have sorted through the trash or allowed others, such as the government, to do so.
+Accordingly, the defendant had no reasonable expectation of privacy in the items discarded.
 What a person knowingly exposes to the public, even in his own home or office, does not enjoy Fourth Amendment protection.